mbeganovic3/Breakout/README.md

 ## How to play

-You control a small platform using the left and right arrow keys.
+This is a switch accessible Breakout.
+Use spacebar & enter key, or directly use switch buttons with mouse or touchscreen.
+The classic Breakout game but the ball freezes before reaching the player's paddle.
+The player can then toggle between three choices of where to place the paddle using the space bar, and choose with the enter key.

 You goal is to keep the ball bouncing and hit all block on the top of the screen.

 You win when there are no more blocks to destroy.